As Mount Everest is the highest mountain, it attracts many climbers from around the world.

 15. May is the best month to climb the world's highest peak

 Good weather is very crucial when it comes to climbing mountains.
-May serves the best month as it is warmer.
+May is the best month as it is warmer.
 Climbing Everest during rainfall is riskier, making the trail slippery and dangerous.

 16. It requires supplemental oxygen to survive above 8000 m